lbke/vulcan-validation-workflows/README.md

 **/!\ This is an experimental package, API will certainly evolve in the months to come**.

+## Current workflows

+### Validation

+Create a `_valid` field editable only by administrators, and provide related `checkAccess` method and views for filtered display.

+### Limitation

+Limit the number of documents an user can create.

 ## Installation

 Clone this repo: